The ‘BIG’ scan or anomaly scan (20 week scan) really is a mum-to-be milestone, and as pregnancy events go it is up there as one of the big ones.

 Firstly… From 20 weeks, the sonographer can clearly see individual structures in your baby, structures such as the heart and brain.
 So the sonographer will look in detail at your baby’s organs and how things like their hands, tummy, face, spine and feet are forming, as well as the circumference of his head.
 All of these measurements can help detect certain conditions including cleft lip.

-Secondly… The location of your placenta will also be checked just to rule out or confirm if it’s low lying which may affect your mode of delivery.
+Secondly… The location of your placenta will also be checked.
+This is to rule out or confirm if it’s low lying which may affect your mode of delivery.

 Thirdly… The amount of amniotic fluid will also be measured.